Degree Fields

 The American Dental Association's Commission on Dental Accreditation is the nationally recognized accrediting authority for dental education accreditation

 .
-Below is a listing of all accredited dental education programs in the United States.
 Graduates receive either a DDS or DMD degree.
 Dentists who want to teach or conduct research usually spend an additional 2 to 5 years in advanced dental training, in programs operated by dental schools or hospitals.
-A recent survey by the American Dental Education Association showed that 11 percent of new graduates enrolled in postgraduate training programs to prepare for a dental specialty.
+Be sure to check whether a program is accredited prior to enrolling.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.